 Source: Laboratory Test Results (2023)

-Laboratory test results for Pb heavy metal analysis were still lower than the results of a research conducted [19], who carried out research in Padelegan Pamekasan Waters with a Pb value of 0.63-1.08 ppm.
+Laboratory test results for Pb heavy metal analysis were still lower than the results of a research conducted [19], carried out research in Padelegan Pamekasan Waters with a Pb value of 0.63-1.08 ppm.
 The Pb levels in this research were still below the seawater quality standards set by Decree of the Minister of Environment of Indonesia No. 51 of 2004 of 0.008 ppm based on Government Regulation of Indonesia No. 82 of 2001 concerning water quality management and water pollution control, namely 0.03 ppm.
 The results [19] also showed that the sampling points closest to land had high Pb concentrations caused by the entry of waste from land activities through river mouths and influenced by tides.
 These currents carried a mass of water containing the heavy metal Pb from the estuary and coastal waters to the open sea [19].
-The tides that occurred continuously caused a movement of currents [29]..
+The tides that occurred continuously caused a movement of currents [29].
 However, the content and influence of these currents did not affect the Pb content at the three location stations.
 The high levels of Pb in the high seas originated from sea transportation activities, fishing boats, and diesel fuel spills at sea.
 High levels of heavy metals were distributed to parts of the human body, while some were accumulated [19];[30].

 The lead concentration value was still lower than the results of research conducted by [5], with a value of 0.0295 ppm.
 According to [31], the concentration of the heavy metal lead depended on the time of disposal of waste, and the level of treatment.
 Furthermore, it was influenced by the season, including weather conditions several days and weeks before sampling in rainy conditions.
 According to [32], the marine organism test material showed that the content of Pb metal in water at a concentration of 2.75–49 mg/L caused the death of crustaceans after 245 hours, while insects died in a short time of 168 hours.
 [33] stated that lead was accumulated directly from water and sediment by marine organisms, and the high level of pollution in coastal areas was caused by anthropogenic activities such as heavy metal and nutrient pollution [34].
 Heavy metals were difficult to degrade in water and were toxic, unlike other organic parameters degraded or decomposed [35].
 The entry of heavy metals into the waters came from anthropogenic factors including agriculture, animal husbandry, domestic use, and industry [36].
 Pb pollution levels had a very large impact on the survival of aquatic organisms, resulting in the extinction of organisms with a major role in maintaining the balance of the food chain cycle in an ecosystem and the preservation of aquatic functions [37].